LsLisan/NASA_Bioscience_Dashboard/README.md

 ### PDF Upload & AI Summary
 ![PDF Upload](readmeAsset/explorePDFupload.png)
-*Upload your own PDF to receive an instant AI-generated summary and preview of the document's main findings.*
+*Upload your downloaded publication's PDF to receive an instant AI-generated summary and preview of the document's main findings.*

 ![AI Summary](readmeAsset/exploreAISummary.png)
 *Shows the AI-powered summary of the uploaded or selected publication, making complex research easy to understand.*